peytoncordero/DRI25/text-analysis.md

 <Secret>

-we have a list of words from our corpus, we also have a list of words (stopword) we don't want in our new list, to check if every word is in this stopword list.
+Start with a new empty list.

-If the word is not in that list, we will keep it...
+we have a list of words from our corpus, we also have a list of words (stopword) we don't want in our new list, to check if every element is in this stopword list.

-Now we want to go through all of the words in our text, and if that word is in the stop words list, remove it from our list.
-Otherwise, we want it to skip it.
-(The code below is slow, so it may take some time to process).
+If the word is not in that list, we will append to our new list.

 </Secret>